 - Individual project

 - Module 1.
 Lecture 1

 Background in Linear Algebra.
 Basic definitions.
 Types and structures of square matrices.

 - Lectures 2-4

 Lectures 5-6.
 Discretization of partial differential equations (PDEs).
 Finite differences.
 1D Poisson’s equation.
 2D Poisson’s equation.
 Overview of Finite element method.
 Assembly process in FEM.

+Lecture 7.
 Structures and graphs representations of sparse matrices.
 Storage schemes for sparse matrices.
 Algorithms for matrix by vector multiplication.

 Lecture 9.
 Iterative methods: general idea and convergence criterion.
 Classic iterative methods: Jacobi, Gauss-Seidel, Successive Over Relaxation (SOR), Symmetric Successive Over Relaxation (SSOR).
 Properties of diagonally dominant matrices, location of matrix eigenvalues.
 Convergence criteria for iterative methods.

+Lecture 10.
 Projection methods: general formulation of a projection method.
 One-dimensional projection methods: Steepest Descent method (SDM), Minimal Residual Iteration method (MRIM), Residual Norm Steepest Descent method (RNSD).

+Lecture 11.
 Krylov subspace methods.
 Definition of Krylov subspace.
 General formulation of a Krylov subspace method.
 The process of Arnoldi orthogonalization to form a basis for Krylov subspace.
 Arnoldi relation and its properties.